Jacqueline Thurston

-Jacqueline Thurston (born 1939) is a California-based visual artist and writer.
+Jacqueline Thurston (born 1939) is an American visual artist and writer, based in California.
 She is most known for evocative photographs that explore the human psyche, the nature of illusion, life and death, and primal forces of nature.
 Her work also extends to drawings, performance, prose and poetry.
 Her black and white photographic series of the 1970s and 1980s were identified as early examples of a movement toward "psychological documentary" and noted for their ambiguity, sense of stillness and silence, and nuanced use of tone, texture and light to convey mood.
 In the 1990s, she began to work in color, frequently pairing photographs with the written word, in talismanic "photo objects," artist books and her book and series, Sacred Deities of Ancient Egypt (2019).
 These works explored shamanistic connections to nature, the creative process in relation to memory, dream and autobiography, and the psychoanalytic roots of symbol and metaphor.

 Jacqueline Thurston, Hathor as Goddess of Love, "Sacred Deities of Ancient Egypt series," Cibachrome print, 2009.

 Thurston has received a Fulbright and grants from the National Endowment for the Arts.
 Her work has been exhibited at the San Francisco Museum of Modern Art, San Jose Museum of Art, Bibliothèque nationale de France, and Bibliotheca Alexandrina, and belongs to the collections of those museums as well as the Los Angeles County Museum of Art and Carnegie Museum of Art, among others.
 Thurston is based in Palo Alto, California and is professor emerita of art at San Jose State University.